How to interpret the ECG: A systematic approach

 - Low voltage: Normal variant.
 Misplaced leads.
 Cardiomyopathy.
 Chronic obstructive pulmonary disease.
 Perimyocarditis.
 Hypothyreosis (typically accompanied by bradycardia).
 Pneumothorax.
 Extensive myocardial infarction.
 Obesity.
 Pericardial effusion.
 Pleural effusion.
 Amyloidosis.

 - Pathological Q-waves: Myocardial infarction.
 Left-sided pneumothorax.
-Dextrocadia.
+Dextrocardia.
 Perimyocarditis.
 Cardiomyopathy.
 Amyloidosis.
 Bundle branch blocks.
 Anterior fascicular block.
 Pre-excitation.
 Ventricular hypertrophy.
 Acute cor pulmonale.
 Myxoma.

-- Fragmented QRS complexes indicates myocardial scarring (mostly due to infarction).
+- Fragmented QRS complexes indicate myocardial scarring (mostly due to infarction).